Mo-Alsehli/Driver_Monitoring_System_JetsonNano_SSDMobileNet/README.md

   - Detect Open Eyes and Closed Eyes.
   - Detect Detect Drowsniss.
   - Detect Phone.

+## Project Overview:
+**We have Customized An SSD MobileNet model with our classes and layers to get the desired results.**

 ## Technologies:
 - Nvidia Jetson Nano Board.
 - Jetpack: 4.6